 We finally lost the house when I was 17.
 The accumulated stress sent me off the rails and I became the proverbial ‘wild child’.
 I flunked my A-levels but got a scholarship to drama school in Oxford where I was able to start a new life away from past traumas – or so I thought.

 However, fast forward to 2010 when I realised the past has a way of catching up with you – hence I found myself on the Process.

-After the Process, I clearly remember driving into town on a sunny day and noticing the familiar emotional triggers surfacing, but knowing that was OK because I was fully in control – I was literally in the driver’s seat.
 I left the course feeling I’d been given a second chance.
-Hoffman didn’t wave a magic wand and make every issue and all the personality patterns disappear straight away, but it gave me the awareness of myself, my feelings and actions, so I could change my choices and responses.
+Hoffman didn’t wave a magic wand and make every issue and all of my personality patterns disappear straight away, but it gave me the awareness of myself, my feelings and actions, so I could change my choices and responses.
 It was a lifeline to recovery.
+After the Process, I clearly remember driving into town on a sunny day and noticing familiar emotional triggers surfacing, then realising that was OK because I was fully in control – I was literally in the driver’s seat.

 My husband was so impressed at the change in me that he did the Process about 8 months later and now we’re on the same page, strengthening and deepening our relationship.
 We understand each other and see how others are acting or reacting in our lives from a similar perspective.
 We know how important it is to give each other time and space and how to offer each other support like a best friend, helping one another to deal with patterns that come up.

 Our lives changed even more radically after his return, as I fell pregnant a few months later.
 We did a very valuable Hoffman parenting workshop and I’ve done a short refresher course since then too – to keep things under review.